jellybiens/PokedexRedux/README.md

 ISSUES

-Dragscroll library doesnt work on mobile with the pokemon information with the description goes overflow of the containing div.
+Dragscroll library doesnt work on mobile with the pokemon information when the description goes overflow of the containing div.